 Have you noticed that this year's hurricane season has been quieter than normal?
 There have not been as many tropical storms as there usually are, and part of the reason is because of this season's African dust.

 The amount of African dust over the eastern and central Atlantic Ocean is inhibiting tropical storm development.
 Although this dust occurs almost every year, some years there is more dust than others.
 The dust is created in the Sahara Desert and is blown through the Caribbean Sea and Gulf Coast by strong winds.
 This dust creates extremely dry air over the ocean which can prevent tropical storms from progressing.

 This year the African dust has prevented a lot of tropical storms from forming so far.
 Part of Hurricane season is still upon us, but hopefully the African dust will continue to prevent some storms from forming.

 Call SERVPRO today if you experience storm damage.

 Hurricane Dorian is one of the most intense atlantic hurricanes in history.
 It was one of the few hurricanes to reach category five- the highest level possible.

 Hurricane Dorian quickly worked its' way up to a category 5 hurricane.
 While it was at its' highest category it hit the Bahamas extremely hard causing destruction to multiple homes as well as commercial areas.

 On top of multiple homes, multiple commercial buildings like hotels, restaurants and bars, shops, and even airports were destroyed by this hurricane.
 Buildings have been submerged in water, trees have fallen on roofs, windows have been blown out, and many of the islands are over 90% destroyed.

-Our hearts are heavy as we see how Hurricane Harvey and Hurricane Irma have destroyed many towns.
+Our hearts are heavy as we see how Hurricane Dorian has damaged many towns.
 Here at SERVPRO of West Greenville County we like to do anything we can to help!!